Creekside Therapy — Pediatric Occupational Therapy, Outside

 She founded Creekside Therapy to offer what the traditional system cannot: unhurried, nature-based therapy with peers who stay together long enough to matter.
 Nature does the teaching; she guides the process.

-Credentials — Master of Occupational Therapy · Licensed OTR/L · 15 years of clinical pediatric experience across sensory processing, developmental coordination, and emotional regulation.
+Credentials — Master of Occupational Therapy · Licensed OTR · 15 years of clinical pediatric experience across sensory processing, developmental coordination, torticollis, plagiocephaly and emotional regulation.

 Questions